-T.V. and I.I.K. acknowledge the support from the Red guipuzcoana de Ciencia, Tecnología e Innovaci\'{o}n – Gipuzkoa NEXT 2023 from the Gipuzkoa Provincial Council under Contract No. 2023-CIEN-000046-01.
-V.M.T. was supported by the Centre for Advanced Laser Techniques (CALT), grant KK.01.1.1.05.0001.
+T.V. and I.I.K. acknowledge the support from the Red guipuzcoana de Ciencia, Tecnología e Innovaci\'{o}n – Gipuzkoa NEXT 2023 from the Gipuzkoa Provincial Council under Contract No. 2023--CIEN--000046--01.
+V.M.T. and T.V. were supported by the Centre for Advanced Laser Techniques (CALT), grant KK.01.1.1.05.0001.
 I.I.K was supported by the fellowship from la Caixa Foundation (ID 100010434) under the code LCF/BQ/PI24/12040021.
 CP was supported by Shanghai Key Laboratory of Material Frontiers Research in Extreme Environments (MFree), China (no. 22dz2260800), Shanghai Science and Technology Committee, China (no. 22JC1410300).
-The ARPES work was carried out with the support of Diamond Light Source, instrument i05 (proposal SI36637-1), the National Synchrotron Light Source II, the ESM beamline (proposal 315476) and Elettra, APE--LE beamline (proposal 20235130).
-Work at Brookhaven National Laboratory was supported by U.S. DOE, Office of Science, Office of Basic Energy Sciences under Contract No. DE-SC0012704.
+The ARPES work was carried out with the support of Diamond Light Source, instrument i05 (proposal SI36637--1), the National Synchrotron Light Source II, the ESM beamline (proposal 315476), Elettra, APE--LE beamline (proposal 20235130) and BESSY, UE112--PGM2a beamline (proposal 232--12385--ST).
+Work at Brookhaven National Laboratory was supported by U.S. DOE, Office of Science, Office of Basic Energy Sciences under Contract No. DE--SC0012704.

-\section{Author information}
+Author information